 Get started at UAS

 The Associate of Arts will line you up for a four-year degree in English, the humanities, or a social science such as anthropology, economics, history, political science, psychology, or sociology.
-The Associate of Science is ideal for students considering a four-year degree in the sciences.
+The Associate of Science is ideal if you are considering a four-year degree in the sciences.
 Classes are offered at the Juneau, Ketchikan, and Sitka campuses, as well as online.

 General Education Degrees